 Do you need creatine or citrulline or both?
-Should you look for something that doesn’t use artificial sweeteners or are you okay with using sucralose in your pre workout?
+Should you look for something that doesn’t use artificial sweeteners or are you okay with using stevia in your pre workout?

 Creatine is the most common ingredient in most pre workout supplements, and is arguably the most studied ingredient on the market.

 While it can be a useful tool for bodybuilders and people looking to improve their muscle mass, it isn’t the best option for everyone, including people who are training for endurance-related sports like running.

 Whether you’re training for a marathon or worried about the potential kidney-related side effects, you don’t have to skip your pre workout just because you are avoiding creatine.

 We’ve reviewed some of the best creatine free pre workouts on the market and will declare a winner at the end of this page.

 What Are the Benefits of a Creatine Free Pre Workout?

 Creatine has its benefits but it’s not the best option for everyone.
 There are a great variety of benefits of utilizing a creatine free pre workout, including:

 - Energy boosts — The amino acid blends in creatine free pre workouts are designed to offer natural energy boosts.
 While they may be paired with caffeine to offer quick boosts as well, you won’t crash as hard after your workout.